aeris-taiko/.github/profile/README.md

 Aeris-Taiko Corporation is a Texas-based parent company focused on building principled, public-interest technologies.
 We believe modern companies should be transparent by default, auditable and composable by design, and governed in the open.

-This GitHub org houses the code, infra, and governance stack that powers our internal divisions — including:
+This GitHub org houses the governance stack that powers our internal divisions — including:

 - **[Arcanum](https://github.com/atc-arcanum)** — special projects and engineering
 - **HealthSight** — healthcare-facing data viz and apps